Students, staff visit Apalachee High School during open house before official return

 Since J Hall will remain closed, the school will use a building on Star Street, known as "Chee East," for classes previously held in that section of the school.
 Buses will temporarily take students to and from the remote location until new classroom pods arrive on campus (anticipated in January 2025).

-During the open house, students will have the opportunity to create small pieces of art to be added to a larger mosaic that will eventually be displayed on campus.
+During the open house, students had the opportunity to create small pieces of art to be added to a larger mosaic that will eventually be displayed on campus.
 Additionally, counselors and therapy dogs will be available on-site for the students.